isabella232/bas-style-kit-jekyll-theme/README.md

 ### Data files

-Data files represent structured data in formats such as JSON, Yaml and CSV.
-Their contents can be accessed through the `site.data` variable to populate tables, navigation menus or other use cases.

-Refer to [Jekyll's documentation](https://jekyllrb.com/docs/datafiles/) for more background information.
+Refer to [Jekyll's documentation](https://jekyllrb.com/docs/datafiles/) for general information.

-This theme uses data files to define a list of CSS and JavaScript resources to load and to expose some variables about the theme.
+This theme uses data files to define CSS and JavaScript resources to load and for some variables about the theme.

 All data files use the `.yml` (Yaml) extension and are namespaced using a `bas-style-kit/` directory - i.e. a data element `foo` in the data file `bsk-vars.yml` is available as `site.data.bas-style-kit.bsk-vars.foo`.

 #### Style Kit specific data files